cs4241-20a/a3-persistence/README.md

         modified on the selected items.
         - **button**: Used to trigger actions for adding, modifying and deleting rows of stats.
-    - HTML that can display all data *for a particular authenticated user*.
-Note that this is different from the last assignnment, which required the display of all data in memory on the server.

-Note that it might make sense to have two simple pages for this assignment, one that handles login / authentication, and one that contains the rest of your application.
-For this assignment, it is acceptable to simply create new user accounts upon login if none exist, however, you must alert your users to this fact.
+    - The HTML tables results_list and totals_avgs_list are updated in script.js to display
+    all the data returned from the HTTP requests.
+The server only returns data for the current logged-in user, so the HTML tables will always only display the data for the current authenticated user.
+If no user is signed in, all HTTP requests to get or set data will return and error (see the checkForAccount middleware described above).
  - **CSS**:
     - CSS styling was provided by the [Bulma](https://bulma.io/) CSS framework.
  - **JavaScript**:
-    - Front-end Javascript for making HTTP requests, interpretting HTTP reponses, and managing the tables can be foudnd in "./public/js/scripts.js".
-The server-side Javascript that handles incoming HTTP requests, makes MongoDB database queries, and sends HTTP responses can be be found in "server.js".
+    - Front-end Javascript for making HTTP requests, interpreting HTTP responses, and managing the tables can be found in "./public/js/scripts.js".
+The server-side Javascript that handles incoming HTTP requests, makes MongoDB database queries, and sends HTTP responses can be found in "server.js".
  - **Node.js**:
     - The server in server.js was created using Express.
-Five pieces of Express middleware were used, and a persistent database from MonngoDB was used (see points above for more detail on there)
+Five pieces of Express middleware were used, and a persistent database from MongoDB was used (see points above for more detail on there)

 Acheivements
 ---

-Below are suggested technical and design achievements.
-You can use these to help boost your grade up to an A and customize the assignment to your personal interests, for a maximum twenty additional points and a maximum grade of a 100%.
-These are recommended acheivements, but feel free to create/implement your own... just make sure you thoroughly describe what you did in your README and why it was challenging.
-ALL ACHIEVEMENTS MUST BE DESCRIBED IN YOUR README IN ORDER TO GET CREDIT FOR THEM.

 *Technical*
-- (10 points) Implement OAuth authentication, perhaps with a library like [passport.js](http://www.passportjs.org/). *You must either use Github authenticaion or provide a username/password to access a dummy account*.
-Course staff cannot be expected, for example, to have a personal Facebook, Google, or Twitter account to use when grading this assignment.
-Please contact the course staff if you have any questions about this.
+- I implemented OAuth authentication with Github via passport.js.
+On the home page, there is an option to login with Github, or do non-Github username/password.
+If you log in with a non-Github, username and password, and the account does not exist, it will be created and user will be notified.
 - (5 points) Instead of Glitch, host your site on a different service like [Heroku](https://www.heroku.com) or [Digital Ocean](https://www.digitalocean.com).
 Make sure to describe this a bit in your README.
 What was better about using the service you chose as compared to Glitch?
 What (if anything) was worse?

 *Design/UX*